VitoVan/calm/README.md

     <a title="Check the code for Meditator" href="./examples/meditator"><img width="250" alt="Meditator" src="./examples/meditator/canvas.png"></a>
 </p>

+Click the image to read more, [click here](https://github.com/VitoVan/calm/releases/latest/download/examples.zip) to download the example pack, or check this list for the shiny stuff [made with CALM](https://github.com/VitoVan/made-with-calm).

 ## Installation

 ### Pre-built Binary

-1. Download the [latest release](https://github.com/VitoVan/calm/releases/latest) for your platform
+1. **Download the [latest release](https://github.com/VitoVan/calm/releases/latest)** for your platform
 2. Extract the content
 3. Add the extracted folder into your PATH environment